Coaching for Transitions: Midlife and Beyond

 How can coaching help?

-How can people with so much life experience, still get stuck?
+How can people with so much life experience, still feel stuck?

-It’s often because they’ve lost touch with their own inner knowing — and that’s where coaching can have an impact.
+Often it’s because they’ve lost touch with their own inner knowing.

-Coaching is a thoughtful, reflective partnership that helps you clarify what matters to you now, recognize inner patterns of thinking or acting that might no longer be useful, and take practical steps toward living more authentically.
+Jungian coaching is a thoughtful, reflective partnership that helps you clarify what matters most now, recognize inner patterns of thinking or acting that might no longer serve you, and take practical steps toward living more authentically.

 It’s forward-focused and grounded in your real life.
 It’s not therapy, consulting, or mentoring — and it doesn’t dwell endlessly in the past.